Eurovisionathon 2023

 13. A book that has an object that is repeated on the cover: Three Apples Fell from the Sky

-14. A book with a con, deception, or fake: Never Wave Goodbye
+14. A book with a con, deception, or fake: Eugenia

 15. -17.
 Three books, each of which is set in a different century